Description of sport: Competitive boys basketball consisting of 5 teams: varsity, JV, B-Squad and two 9th grade teams.

 - Bryan Schnettler, Head Coach

-- Tim McKee, 10th Grade Assistant Coach
+- Tim McKee, Assistant Coach

-- Zachary Kuseske, 9th Grade A Coach
+- Zachary Kuseske, JV/Assistant Coach

-- Alexander Culver, 9th Grade B Coach
+- Alexander Culver, 9th Grade Coach

-Coach McKee is beginning his fourth season as an assistant coach for the Trojans.
-Tim has 15+ years experience coaching football and basketball at the youth level for Wayzata youth programs and at the high school level for Providence Academy.
+Coach McKee is beginning his fifth season as an assistant coach for the Trojans.
+Tim has 20+ years experience coaching football and basketball at the youth level for Wayzata youth programs and at the high school level for Providence Academy.
 Tim attended the College of St. Thomas and earned a Masters degree in Business Administration from the University of Minnesota in 1986.
 Coach McKee owns a construction business in the West Metro and lives in Medina with his wife.

-Coach Kuseske is in his second season with the Trojans.
+Coach Kuseske is in his third season with the Trojans.
 Prior to coming to Wayzata, Zak was a varsity football, varsity basketball and sophomore baseball coach at Centennial High School for three years.
 Coach Kuseske was a three-sport athlete at Kimball Area High School before going on to North Dakota State University.
 While at North Dakota State, Kuseske was a captain NDSU boxing team as well as playing semi-professional football during the summer.
-Coach Kuseske earned his degree in Physical and Health Education at NDSU and is currently in his 5th year of teaching.
-Kuseske currently teaches physical and health education teacher at Wayzata High School.
+Coach Kuseske earned his degree in Physical and Health Education at NDSU and is currently in his 6th year of teaching.
+Kuseske currently teaches health education at Wayzata High School.
 Coach Kuseske lives in Maple Grove with his wife Rachel and daughter Gabrielle.

 - Summer Basketball Camps & Workouts